 "I care about you and I want to work this out.
 How can we come to a compromise?"

-Try your best to find a middle ground where both of you feel satisfied with the outcome.
-Just make sure it's not always the same person having to compromise.
+Try your best to find a middle ground where both partners feel satisfied with the outcome.
+Be sure it's not always the same person doing the compromising.

 Jealousy & Insecurity

-You're dating partner tells you that they're going to cruise at home tonight, but then you check their story and they ended up going out with their friends.
-Or maybe, you're scrolling through their feed and you notice that they liked a photo of one of their exes.
-Chances are, you may feel a hint of jealousy or insecurity.
+It’s easy to feel jealous if your dating partner tells you they're staying home tonight, but then they go out with friends.
+Or maybe you're scrolling their feed and notice that they liked a photo of their ex.
+You may feel a hint of jealousy or insecurity.
 That's normal.
-It's when these feelings of jealousy or insecurity cause us to want to try and control or change our dating partner that it becomes unhealthy.
-Here are some ways you can process and address these feelings in a healthy way.
+However, it becomes unhealthy when these feelings of jealousy or insecurity cause us to control or change our dating partner.

 lIST YOUR EVIDENCE

-If the answer for all of those question is no, then the feeling of insecurity or jealousy is just that, a feeling.
+If the answer to all of these questions is no, then the feeling of insecurity or jealousy is just that: a feeling.
 And these feelings have nothing to do with what your dating partner actually feels about you.

 Talk through it